 Check and analyze operation of battery heater and thermal monitors under the defined temperature range.

 Scope

-This document is applied to thermal vacuum test for BIRDS-4 FM using the “Space Chamber” at the Center for Nanosatellite Testing (CENT) in Kyutech.
+This document is applied to thermal vacuum test for BIRDS-4 FM using the “Space Chamber” at the Center for Nanosatellite Testing (CeNT) in Kyutech.